jarv/jarv.org/content/posts/command-with-timeout.md

 As seen above, `sleep 10` becomes an orphan that is adopted by PID 1.
 `sleep 10` is not killed, because the kill was sent to `sh`, and the signal is not propagated to its child.
-The main difference between calling `.Run()` and `.CombinedOutput()` is that the latter creates a buffer for `Stdout` for the process and its children, and that the program will wait for that descriptor to close.
+The main difference between calling `.Run()` and `.CombinedOutput()` is that the latter creates a buffer for `Stdout` for the process and its children.
+The progrem will will wait for that descriptor to close.
 This causes Go to hang, while it waits to copy sleep's standard output to the buffer.

 To ensure we can timeout properly, and that the `sleep 10` is also killed, we will need to send a `SIGKILL` to the process group.
 This solves the problem because children created via fork will inherit the parent's process group ID, and a kill sent to the group ID will kill the process and all of its descendants.

 Here is code to kill the group ID after a 2 second timeout.
-There are multiple ways to implement this, here we are using a channel with select:
+The implementation below uses a channel with select:

 ```go
 log.Println("starting")